Generic selectors

 Matthew 23:16-22—Does Not Forbid Swearing

-There is additional scriptural evidence that the typical Greek translation of Matthew 5:34 is misunderstood or corrupted because Jesus Christ later confirmed that swearing oaths is permitted by reinforcing the commandment not to swear falsely:
+There is additional scriptural evidence that the typical Greek translation of Matthew 5:34 is misunderstood or mistranslated because Jesus Christ later confirmed that swearing oaths is permitted by reinforcing the commandment not to swear falsely:

-MATTHEW 23:16-22 Woe to you, blind guides, who say, ‘Whoever shall swear by the temple, it [an oath] is not binding; but whoever shall swear by the gold of the temple, he is obligated to fulfill his oath.’
-17 You fools and blind!
-For which is greater, the gold, or the temple which sanctifies the gold?
-18 And you say, ‘Whoever shall swear by the altar, it [an oath] is not binding; but whoever shall swear by the gift that is upon it, he is obligated to fulfill his oath.’
-19 You fools and blind!
-For which is greater, the gift, or the altar which sanctifies the gift?
-20 Therefore, the one who swears by the altar swears by it, and by all things that are upon it.
-21 And the one who swears by the temple swears by it, and by Him Who dwells in it.
-22 And the one who swears by heaven swears by the throne of God, and by Him Who sits upon it.
+MATTHEW 23:16-22 “Woe to you, blind guides, who say, ‘Whoever swears by the temple, it [the oath] is nothing [not binding]; but whoever swears by the gold of the temple, he is obliged to [fulfill the oath].’
+17 “Fools and blind!
+For which is greater, the gold or the temple that sanctifies the gold?
+18 “And, ‘Whoever swears by the altar, it [the oath] is nothing [not binding]; but whoever swears by the gift that is on it, he is obliged to [fulfill the oath].’
+19 “Fools and blind!
+For which is greater, the gift or the altar that sanctifies the gift?
+20 “Therefore he who swears by the altar, swears by it and by all things on it.
+21 “He who swears by the temple, swears by it and by Him who dwells in it.
+22 “And he who swears by heaven, swears by the throne of God and by Him who sits on it.

 Rather than forbidding the swearing of oaths, Jesus commanded that it does not matter by whom or what an oath is sworn, but that every oath shall be fulfilled.
-If Jesus had forbidden all oaths in Matthew 5:34, then why does He not likewise forbid them in these verses?
-Did He change His mind…AGAIN?
-The reality is that these verses are nothing less than an affirmation and declaration by Jesus Christ that oaths are NOT forbidden because He was addressing FALSE oaths.
+If Jesus had forbidden all oaths in Matthew 5:34, then why does He not likewise forbid them in Matthew 23?
+Did He change His mind … AGAIN?
+The reality is that these verses are nothing less than an affirmation and declaration by Jesus Christ that oaths are NOT forbidden because He was addressing FALSE oaths in Matthew 5.
 He also emphatically said that all oaths are sworn by the name of God regardless of whether or not parts of the temple are invoked!

 Paul Swore Oaths